 - If the Nurx medical team decides you’re eligible for PrEP, our partner lab will send you an at-home testing kit.

-- Follow the instructions inside the kit to gather samples so you can be tested for HIV, hepatitis B virus (HBV) infection, and sexually transmitted diseases (STIs).
+- Follow the instructions inside the kit to gather samples so you can be tested for HIV, hepatitis B virus (HBV) infection, kidney disease and sexually transmitted diseases (STIs).
 Then use the enclosed package and mailing label to send your samples to our partner lab.

 - Request a prescription refill and repeat your lab tests every three months.
 Monitor your Descovy supply level to make sure you start the request and testing processes before you run out of medication.

 How Do I Get a PrEP Lab Test?